 This helps build credibility and even relationships with your readers.

 6. Avoid Large Blocks of Text

-The amount of articles and blog posts I read I still see large blocks of text which really annoy me and make me stop reading the article.
+The number of articles and blog posts I read I still see large blocks of text which really annoy me and make me stop reading the article.

 It’s quite a turn off and I’m sure most of you will agree.
-It really does make content hard to scan even if you are someone who writes the full blog post.
-To put it simply it’s just ugly to look at!
+It really does make content hard to scan even if you are someone who reads a lot and writes full blog posts.
+To put it simply, it’s just ugly to look at!

 Paragraphs or awesome, but sentences are a whole lot better.